+Employment, office, trade, profession or vacation

+Any employment, office, trade or profession or vacation carried out for profit or gain.

+Sponsorship

-Interest Description Employment, office, trade, profession or vacation Any employment, office, trade, profession or vocation carried on for profit or gain.
-Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by M in carrying out duties as a member, or towards the election expenses of M. This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour
+Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by "M" in carrying out duties as a member, or towards the election expenses of "M".

+This includes any payment or financial benefit from a trade union within the meaning of Trade Unity and Labour Relations (Consolidation) Act 1992.